 History of Farming

 Early farmers didn't use many tools to help them.
 They poked holes in the ground with sticks to plant seeds in, they pulled weeds by hand, and they harvested using their bare hands.
 Women probably did most of this work.
 By around 3000 BC, though, people began to build dams and dig irrigation canals to bring water to places where it didn't rain enough to grow crops.
-West Asian and African farmers began to use plows pulled by oxen or donkeys to dig up the ground for planting, and flint sickles (bone with little flint triangles set into them to make them into a kind of wedge) to cut the grain for harvesting.
+West Asian farmers started to use plows pulled by oxen, and in Africa people started to use plows pulled by donkeys, to dig up the ground for planting, and flint sickles (bone with little flint triangles set into them to make them into a kind of wedge) to cut the grain for harvesting.
 Men, with their strong arms, now did most of the plowing and harvesting, while women did the weeding in between.
 Farming had a tendency to get people into debt, and there were a lot of arguments about this debt.

 By the time of the Roman Empire, farmers had more efficient tools: they had iron tips on their plows, and rich estates had sharp-toothed harvesters that could cut the grain as they drove through the fields.
 Some poorer peasants began to use bronze or iron sickles, though many who were really poor still used the cheaper flint ones.
-Water mills saved women the hard work of grinding grain into flour, and sharp hoes made weeding easier.
+Water mills in China, Central Asia, Europe, and North Africa saved women the hard work of grinding grain into flour, and sharp hoes made weeding easier.
 Big dams and irrigation meant that some of the most productive places on earth were places where it was very sunny and almost never rained - Egypt, Sudan, Yemen, and Central Asia.

 The Middle Ages brought more new technologies to farming, especially the harrow, which turned over the dirt as you plowed.
 In Europe, people started to use three-crop rotation, which was a more efficient use of land.
 At the same time, people started to grow a lot of crops in new places: farmers started to grow sugar and cotton in West Asia, Egypt, and China, and rice in Europe.

 When European traders reached North and South America in the late 1400s AD, they also brought many crops back and forth.
 Traders brought rice, sugar, and coffee from Eurasia and Africa to the Americas.
 They brought coca, chocolate, sweet potatoes, peanuts, yuca root, tomatoes, chili peppers, and potatoes from the Americas to Asia and Africa.
 But still most people had to work on farms in order to grow enough food for everybody to eat.
+Plus, people started to change their clothes more, and more people had to work growing cotton for clothing.
 Most of these people were very poor: in the 1800s AD, many of them were enslaved.

 Finally, in the 1800s AD, the invention of the internal combustion engine made it possible to give up farm animals for gas-powered tractors and harvesters.
 These big, powerful machines replaced many plowmen and harvesters as well as animals.
 By the mid-1900s, only a tiny number of people worked on farms in the United States, and today, across the whole world, less than half the people work on farms growing food or cotton for clothing.